Different Attitudes, Different Results

 Situation 1

-Yuna and her teammates are in the practice room, but no one looks ____
+Yuna and her teammates are in the practice room, but no ____ looks happy.

 We’re making too ____ mistakes.